Simploy Testimonial

 Contractor's Workers Comp Loss Costs Inflated

-Another peculiarity of workers comp class codes occurs in states that offer a Contractor's Credit Premium Adjustment Program (CCPAP) for the construction industry.
+Another peculiarity of wc class codes occurs in states that offer a Contractor's Credit Premium Adjustment Program (CCPAP) for the construction workers comp.
 Construction workers comp rates are higher than they otherwise should be in these states.

 I found this language in a Missouri filing with NCCI.
 Missouri modified the language in some of their CCPAP rules, and this was NCCI's opinion about any possible premium impact the changes could have.